Skip to content

 Autodocking

-Lines up the approach and lays the hull alongside, easing onto the quay gently on the fuel and the fenders.
+Lines up the approach and lays the hull alongside, easing onto the quay; gentle on the fuel and the fenders.

 Elevator style